Terms & Conditions

 25 Order Cancellation

-25.1 Once the Seller has acknowledged the Buyer’s order, that order may be cancelled by the Buyer only with the written agreement of the Directors of The Seller.
-If manufacture of the goods has not commenced, then a cancellation fee of up to 25% of the total supply only quotation value (plus VAT) may be charged.
-Should manufacture of the goods have commenced then all such items will be invoiced and due for payment in full.
+25.1 After the Seller has acknowledged the Buyer’s order, that order may be cancelled by the Buyer only with the written agreement of the Directors of the Seller, which will incur a cancellation fee.
+The cancellation fee will be the full order value, less any reasonable mitigation, including any avoidable finishing costs, transport costs and the value of the materials (such value being the higher of its salvage value or the value if returned to its original supplier after any re-stocking fees have been applied).
 Payment of any cancellation fee does not confer any rights of ownership or licence rights over the intellectual property rights of The Seller including, but not limited to; copyright, patents or design rights.

 26.1 The Buyer agrees that the Seller retains the title of any specific tooling, including, but not limited to, any die, jig, fixture, mould, pattern, template, gauge, testing device, or other items that is purchased or specially constructed for use in the manufacture of the products contained in any given quotation.